 There is some evidence that providing parents and children with Tourette's syndrome with information about the condition, results in better outcomes.
-It is recommended that you make contact with the support group listed below, as they can provide further information on the condition and can even put you in contact with others in the same situation.
+You may find contact with one of the support groups such those listed in Further reading below helpful, as they can provide further information on the condition and can even put you in contact with others in the same situation.

 It is very important that your child's schoolteacher and others who are involved in your child's care should be informed and educated about the best way to manage this condition.
 Your child's teacher can have a very positive impact on your child's behaviour and development if they understand the problems that may be present.

 In addition to any usual treatments, individual children may respond to different approaches.
 Parents and teachers can build on whatever works.
 For example, some children can gain more control of their lives through the medium of dance.